Battle of the Wilderness: Fight at Saunders Field

 Further to the Union left, near the Higgerson farm, the Union brigade of Colonel Roy Stone was ambushed in waist-high swamp water, and the survivors fled northeast to the fields of the Lacy House (a.k.a.
 Ellwood Manor).
-One soldier blamed the fiasco on the gap between Stone's Brigade and the Iron Brigade.
+One soldier blamed the fiasco on the gap between Stone's brigade and the Iron Brigade.
 On Wadsworth's farthest left, the brigade of Brigadier General James C. Rice suffered severe losses when the North Carolina brigade commanded by Brigadier General Junius Daniel got around Rice's unprotected left.
-The problem was compounded when Stone's Brigade fell back from Rice's right.
+The problem was compounded when Stone's brigade fell back from Rice's right.
 Rice's survivors were chased by Daniel's men almost back to the Lacy House, where the V Corps artillery was used to slow the pursuing Confederates.
 A quick fight over the guns resulted in casualties for both sides.
 Rice's losses were severe, including two of his five regimental commanders wounded.

 Further south, Crawford's First Brigade, commanded by Colonel William McCandless, did not reach the fighting in time to help Wadsworth's left.
-The brigade became surrounded by Confederates and its 7th Pennsylvania Reserve Regiment was captured.
-Crawford was in danger of the having the remaining portion of his division cut off, so it withdrew toward the Lacy House while the Confederates occupied the Chewning farm.
+The brigade became surrounded by Confederates, and its 7th Pennsylvania Reserve Regiment was captured.
+Crawford was in danger of having the remaining portion of his division cut off, so it withdrew toward the Lacy House while the Confederates occupied the Chewning farm.
 Back at Saunders Field, Warren had ordered an artillery section into Saunders Field to support his attack, but it was captured by Confederate soldiers, who were pinned down and prevented by rifle fire from moving the guns.
-In the midst of hand-to-hand combat at the guns, the field caught fire and men from both sides were shocked as their wounded comrades burned to death.
+Amid hand-to-hand combat at the guns, the field caught fire and men from both sides were shocked as their wounded comrades burned to death.
 The first phase of fighting on the Orange Turnpike was over by 2:30 pm.

 The lead elements of Sedgwick's VI Corps reached Saunders Field around 3:00 pm.
 Wright commanded the renewal of fighting until Sedgwick arrived around 3:30 pm.
-The fighting was now in the woods north of the Turnpike and both sides traded attacks and counterattacks.
+The fighting was now in the woods north of the turnpike, and both sides traded attacks and counterattacks.
 Ewell held his position for the remainder of the afternoon.
-During the fray, Confederate Brigadier General Leroy A. Stafford was shot through the shoulder blade, the bullet severing his spine.
+During the fray, Confederate brigadier general, Leroy A. Stafford, was shot through the shoulder blade, the bullet severing his spine.
 Despite being paralyzed from the waist down and in agonizing pain, he managed to still urge his troops forward.
 He died four days later.